REACH Metals Gateway

 Prioritisation for inclusion in the authorisation list (Annex XIV)

-After a two-step regulatory process, SVHCs may be included in the Authorisation List (Annex XIV of REACH) and become subject to authorisation.
+SVHCs may be included in the Authorisation List (Annex XIV of REACH) as a priority and become subject to authorisation.
 This means that these substances cannot be placed on the market or used after a given date, called the sunset date (SD), unless authorisation is granted for their specific use, or the use is exempted from authorisation.

-For both industry and EU/ national authorities, authorisation has now become a ‘hot issue’, requiring capacity building and further information gathering.
+For both industry and EU/ national authorities, authorisation has been a ‘hot issue’, requiring capacity building and further information gathering.
+Please note that the authorisation process considered as very burdensome is discussed in the context of the REACH Revision (2025-2026)

 More information can be found here: https://echa.europa.eu/regulations/reach/authorisation/recommendation-for-inclusion-in-the-authorisation-list